-Upon receipt of a Student Final Course Grade Appeal Form, the Dean or Director will contact both the student and the instructor involved to attempt to resolve the dispute informally.
-If the instructor is no longer with the college, the Dean/Director shall appoint another instructor to represent faculty interests in the appeal.
+Upon receipt of a student's submitted final course grade Appeal Form, the Dean or Program Director will contact both the student and the instructor involved to attempt to resolve the dispute informally.
+If the instructor is no longer with the college, the Dean/Program Director shall appoint another instructor to represent faculty interests in the appeal.
 The faculty member representing the absent instructor shall act as a good faith representative of the faculty whose goal is to resolve the grading dispute fairly.
 The instructor may agree to resolve the dispute informally if he or she believes it is appropriate.
-For example, if the dispute involves a computational or clerical error and the instructor representing the absent faculty member agrees with the student, he or she may simply sign the Change of Grade Form to change the grade rather than begin the process of a Faculty Grade Appeal Panel to resolve the issue.
+For example, if the dispute involves a computational or clerical error and the instructor representing the absent faculty member agrees with the student, he or she may approve the Grade Change Form to change the grade rather than begin the process of a Faculty Grade Appeal Panel to resolve the issue.